ksahlin/GetDistr/README.md

 #### model.py

-The code in this module can be copy pasted to other code, impoted or run interactivily.
+model.py is located in getdistr/module.py.
+It is the theory presented in the preprint [GetDistr](http://biorxiv.org/content/biorxiv/early/2015/08/04/023929.full.pdf) put into code.
+The code in this module can be copy pasted to other code, imported or run interactivily.
 Example:

 	$ python
 	>>>import model